starsplitterrecords/ECAID/index.md

 The current version of the standard is most applicable to music and music marketing, created with any level of the use of generative or not.

 ---
-## Why ECAID?

-### 🎯 Clarity over hype

-AI is changing how we make music—but conversations about it are often full of extremes.
-**ECAID offers a clear, grounded way to talk about how AI actually shows up in creative work**, beyond the buzzwords and fearmongering, while also acknowledging that work created using generative AI *can* have value to various stakeholders.

----

-## 🥽 Transparency without shame

-Creators deserve the freedom to experiment.
-Whether you're using AI for a single sound or to shape an entire track, **ECAID helps you explain your process without apology**—just honesty, context, and confidence.

-**Listeners deserve disclosure**—to avoid feeling duped after unknowingly becoming invested in something that was created with *any* level of AI generative input.

----

-## 🧭 A framework for creators, curators, and communities

-ECAID isn’t a rating or a rulebook.
-It’s a shared language.
-**Artists can self-assess, fans can explore, and curators can make better decisions.**
-It’s here to support ethical intent, creative control, and deeper understanding—whatever your role.

-Whether you're an artist, label, curator, educator, or platform, ECAID helps you map and explain the role of AI in a nuanced way.
-It’s not a pass/fail score—it’s a language for talking about process, ethics, and intention.

 ## What Is ECAID?